Adam W. Carter, Ph.D.

 Assistant Professor of Counseling

-Adam W. Carter, Ph.D., Assistant Professor of Counseling, joined NIU in the fall of 2016 and teaches in the CACREP accredited Master’s and Doctoral counseling programs and is the coordinator of the Trauma-Informed Counseling Graduate Certificate.
-He received his Ph.D. in Counselor Education and Supervision form the University of North Carolina at Charlotte with an emphasis in multicultural counseling, his Masters in Counseling from UW-Stout, and his Bachelors in Education from Berea College.
+Adam W. Carter, Ph.D., joined NIU in the fall of 2016 and teaches in the Council for Accreditation of Counseling and Related Educational Programs (CACREP) accredited master’s and doctoral counseling programs and is the coordinator of the Trauma-Informed Counseling graduate certificate.
+He received his Ph.D. in Counselor Education and Supervision form the University of North Carolina at Charlotte with an emphasis in multicultural counseling.

 Graham Hall 405